Categories

 Budgeting

+So where do you start with this?
+You are likely managing a property using a computer-based lease management and trust accounts system.
 The approved property budget will need to integrate with these software programs.
-After the approval of the budget, the information should be entered into the appropriate software program.
+After the budget is approved, the information should be entered into the appropriate software program.

 Each week you can then monitor the activities of actual income and expenditure in the property, versus the established and approved budget.